 Park.
 On campus, I am involved in Computer Science based clubs such as the Association

 for Computing Machinery.
-Outside of MSU, I am also the National Vice-President of
+Outside of MSU, I was the National Vice-President of Business

-Business Professionals of America, an organization with over 45,000 members in 25
+Professionals of America, an organization with over 45,000 members in 25 states and

-states and Puerto Rico.
-Serving as a senator for Engineering, I would hope to uplift
+Puerto Rico.
+Serving as a senator for Engineering, I would hope to uplift not just

-not just the ideals of engineering, but those of my under-represented major in ASMSU
+the ideals of engineering, but those of my under-represented major in ASMSU as well.

 Hello MSU!
 My name is Josh Brown.
-I am a sophomore studying Chemical Engineering.
+I am a junior studying Chemical Engineering.
+After

-After graduation, I hope to contribute to the renewable energy field and continue
+graduation, I hope to contribute to the renewable energy field and continue to learn

-to learn about exciting developments in engineering.
-During my college career, I have
+about exciting developments in engineering.
+During my college career, I have been

-been involved in Sustainability Now, Stoked on Spokes, and Eagle Mount.
-In my free
+involved in Sustainability Now, Stoked on Spokes, and Eagle Mount.
+In my free time,

-time, I enjoy spending time outdoors, hanging out with friends, and testing my skiing
+I enjoy spending time outdoors, hanging out with friends, and testing my skiing abilities

-abilities up at Bridger Bowl.
-I am excited to participate in student government and
+up at Bridger Bowl.
+I enjoy participating in student government and advocating for

 Hi everyone!!
 My name is Margaret Davies and I'm a junior studying Mechanical Engineering